Interpret Your Data

 pH

-Kentucky’s water quality criteria require pH to be within the range of 6.0 and 9.0 SU to protect aquatic life.
+Why Important?
 When the water’s pH is above this range (more basic) or below this range (more acidic), organisms may move away, stop reproducing, or die.
-Water with a low pH also allows toxic compounds to become more available in the water, possibly harming aquatic
+Water with a low pH also allows toxic compounds to become more available in the water, possibly harming aquatic life.

 Dissolved Oxygen